amarendrasharma/mailsender/readme.md

 > I hope!
 By reading the super cool introduction you will never ask what is it ? again .
 I am practising to writing some documentation yet application is runnning well and good.

-> I genuinely appreciate your feedback or coorection or contribution
+> I genuinely appreciate your feedback , correction and contribution

 # Installation